Bruce0-0Wayne/Codechef-Solutions/README.md

 - The `Difficulty-name` directory represents level of difficulty of problems on CodeChef.
 - Within each contest directory, you'll find individual `problem-code` folders corresponding to the problem's unique identifier.
 - Each problem folder contains the following files:
-  - `problem-statement.md`: The problem statement describing the task and requirements.
-  - `input-specification.md`: The specifications for the input format.
-  - `output-specification.md`: The specifications for the output format.
    - `solution.cpp` (or other programming language files): The solution code to the problem.

 ## How to Use